finopsfoundation/framework/_resources/project--forecasting-comprehensive-guide.md

 > A utility company: Don’t [overly] rely on tools for forecasting because it doesn’t know what’s coming up/any new workloads.

 * Granularity - the ability to provide forecasts at various granular levels (account, team, types of resources)
-* Handling of special (known) events - e.g. sales periods, holidays, product releases.
+* Handling of special (known) events - e.g. sales periods, holidays, product releases
-* Adaptivity - ability to automatically adapt to changes in cloud spend behavior.
+* Adaptivity - ability to automatically adapt to changes in cloud spend behavior
-* Handling of trends and other patterns (not just seasonality) automatically.
+* Handling of trends and other patterns (not just seasonality) automatically
-* Handling of cost data that is updated in delay.
+* Handling of cost data that is updated in delay
 * Time period outlook (1 month, 3 months, 1 year, 3 years?)
-* Leveraging influencing KPIs on cost - e.g., # of MAU for an app, # of purchases (e-commerce) --- to create more accurate forecasts.
+* Leveraging influencing KPIs on cost - e.g., # of MAU for an app, # of purchases (e-commerce) --- to create more accurate forecasts
 * Automation / manual adjustments
 * Tagging capabilities and customizations